Miami Hurricanes (6-6) at South Carolina Gamecocks (6-6)

 |Date & Time||Saturday December 27, 2014, 3:30 PM (EST)|

-The Miami Hurricanes and the South Carolina Gamecocks face off o Saturday in Shreveport in the Commander Independence Bowl.
+The Miami Hurricanes and South Carolina Gamecocks play in the Independence Bowl Saturday at Independence Stadium.